Black History Month Contest Results!

 If you’re looking for someone well-versed in African American history, you don’t have to look any further than the students at Louisa County Public Schools!

-Louisa County Public Schools hosted its annual Black History Month Trivia Contest on Thursday, February 27th at Louisa County Middle School.
-This year’s contest marked the seventh installment of the yearly tradition.
-Fifteen students from the division’s four elementary schools competed in the contest, with Moss-Nuckols Elementary School fifth-grader Lyric Owens taking home the championship trophy!
+Louisa County Public Schools hosted its annual Black History Month Trivia Contest on Tuesday, February 24 at Louisa County Middle School.
+This year’s contest marked the eighth installment of the yearly tradition.
+Sixteen students from the division’s four elementary schools competed in the contest, with Moss-Nuckols Elementary School fifth-grader Alexander Jordan taking home the championship trophy!

-Owens’ victory came after an impressive – and highly competitive – performance by all 15 of the students.
-In total, they competed for nearly an hour and during that time, they correctly answered 86 questions!
+Jordan’s victory came after an impressive – and highly competitive – performance by all 16 of the students.
+In total, they competed for nearly an hour, and during that time, they correctly answered 86 questions!

 The LCPS Black History Month Trivia Contest debuted in 2019 thanks to the initiative and sponsorship of Kerry Wynn, a 2009 graduate of Louisa County High School and former NFL defensive lineman.
 The contest is an extension of his “Why Not Me?
 Foundation,” which provides cash prizes of $100, $75, and $50 each year for the school division’s top three finalists.